AniSundar18/AniSundar18.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's in Computer Science at the University of Wisconsin-Madison.
+I am currently pursuing my studies in Computer Science at the University of Wisconsin-Madison.

 As someone deeply interested in the field of deep learning, I wish to solve problems in the field in a principled manner.
 Currently, my work revolves around generative modeling, with a focus on exploring Diffusion Models for image generation.